Lecture 8 – Introducing I/O (Digital Systems)

 Device registers

 [8.4] On the ARM, I/O devices appear as special storage locations (called device registers) in the same address space as RAM and Flash.
 Loading from or storing to one of these locations gives information about the external world, or has a side-effect that is externally visible.
-For example, there are two storage locations, one at address 0x50000514 that we shall call GPIO_DIR, and another at address 0x50000504 that we shall call GPIO_OUT.
-Storing a bit pattern in GPIO_DIR lets us configure the individual pins as inputs or outputs, and storing to GPIO_OUT sets the voltage on each output pin to high (if 1) or low (if 0).
-We can set these locations like any other, using an str instruction with a specific address; so to set the GPIO_DIR register to the constant 0xfff0 (thereby configuring 12 of the GPIO pins as outputs), we can use the code
+For example, there are two storage locations, one at address 0x50000514 that we shall call GPIO.DIR, and another at address 0x50000504 that we shall call GPIO.OUT.
+Storing a bit pattern in GPIO.DIR lets us configure the individual pins as inputs or outputs, and storing to GPIO.OUT sets the voltage on each output pin to high (if 1) or low (if 0).
+We can set these locations like any other, using an str instruction with a specific address; so to set the GPIO.DIR register to the constant 0xfff0 (thereby configuring 12 of the GPIO pins as outputs), we can use the code

 ldr r0, =0x50000514